 The book now sits on my shelf with sand between its pages.
 The memory of reading it is inextricable from the trip, as were its effects.
 The book wasn’t just pleasant to read; it changed my perspective on commitment, practice, athleticism, and creativity.
 I’m not sure it would have affected me the same way at home.

-Vacation not only primes us for the pleasure of reading, it can also make the experience more beneficial.
 This makes perfect sense, experts say.
 Robin Rosenberg, a psychotherapist who coaches adults with ADHD in New York and the Bay Area, says vacation heightens our capacity to immerse ourselves in a good read.
 Quite simply, we’re more open to it.

 “In our regular lives we’re all over-scheduled, and probably stressed,” says Rosenberg.
 In addition to that stress, Rosenberg refers to the heavy “cognitive load” we carry each day—the constant need to sort and weigh information in an overstimulated environment. ”When you’re sitting on a beach, the cognitive load is very low,” says Rosenberg.
 “You have time to wonder, to let your mind wander, to be really curious, to be introspective if you’re an introspective person.”